WebAssembly/gc/proposals/gc/MVP.md

   - traps if reference is not an integer
   - equivalent to `(block $l (param anyref) (result i31ref) (br_on_i31 $l) (unreachable))`

+Note: The [reference types](https://github.com/WebAssembly/reference-types) and [typed function references](https://github.com/WebAssembly/function-references)already introduce similar `ref.is_null` and `br_on_null` instructions.

 Note: There are no instructions to check for `externref`, since that can consist of a diverse set of different object representations that would be costly to check for exhaustively.

-TODO: Should we add `br_on_null` for completeness?

 #### Runtime Types